 The first five photos taken below by Mary Sue Ittner and Bob Rutemoeller show plants in bloom on the way to Darling, West Coast, September 2006 in two different colored populations.
-The last group were being pollinated by beetles.
+The last group was being pollinated by beetles.
 The last photo was taken by Cameron McMaster also near Darling September 2011.

 Ixia marginifolia G.J.Lewis is found on stony slopes in renosterveld in the Roggeveld.
 It is similar to Ixia rapunculoides with pale blue to mauve flowers, but has well exserted filaments.
 The first three photographs were taken near Middlepos by Bob Rutemoeller and Mary Sue Ittner September 2006.
 The fourth photo was taken by Alan Horstmann.
 The fifth photo of a second season seedling from Silverhill Seeds grown by M. Gastil-Buhl shows the leaves thickened at the margin and midrib.